10 December 2012

 Emma Jones from the Human Rights team at Leigh Day said: “Having visited the families of those who died, or victims who survived the horrors of this hospital, you cannot help but become angry and extremely worried that this is happening elsewhere with the same excuses being given and blind eyes being cast to what is torture of the most vulnerable in a place where care should be the single most important feature.

-“As the Dr Foster Guide points out, death rates similar to the Mid Staffs Trust, at the time this behavior was taking place, can be witnessed in 12 Trusts around the country.
+“As the Dr Foster Guide points out, death rates similar to the Mid Staffs Trust, at the time this behaviour was taking place, can be witnessed in 12 Trusts around the country.
 We believe that care in some hospitals is so bad it continues to breach the European Convention on Human Rights.

 “The interview with Ann Clwyd on the BBC last week brought home to many the heartbreak this type of care not only has on the victim but also on their families who are haunted by what they have to endure, watching their loved ones suffer within a ‘care’ environment.